 These factors help make higher volume tube bending requirements a prime candidate for automation in contrast to other manufacturing activities where there may be fewer clear advantages to making the investment or where specific process steps make it difficult.
 Automation also removes the requirement for skilled or semi-skilled operators due to the availability of simpler control and operation systems that need minimal supervision.

 The automation of multi-axis tube bending machines requires high quality, high accuracy linear and rotary motion control technology in order to achieve the necessary degree of accuracy and repeatability.
-The latest low inertia, low cogging servo motors, rodless linear actuators, high force electric cylinders and drive controlled pumps can achieve this.
-They precisely manage aspects of the bending machine operation, such as tube transportation, vertical and horizontal carriage movement, mandrel rotation and workpiece clamping, with greater accuracy and control than was possible with previous technologies – manual or automated.
+The latest low inertia, low cogging servo motors, rodless linear actuators, high force electric cylinders, and drive controlled pumps can achieve this.
+They precisely manage aspects of the bending machine operation, such as tube transportation, vertical and horizontal carriage movement, mandrel rotation, and workpiece clamping, with greater accuracy and control than was possible with previous technologies – manual or automated.

 Another recent advance has been the way in which bending machines are wired.
-Clearly the interconnection of the large amount of motion control hardware described can require significant amounts of wiring and complex cable solutions.
-Traditional multi-cable solutions can be complicated and space consuming to implement and difficult or complicated to maintain.
+Clearly, the interconnection of the large amount of motion control hardware described can require significant amounts of wiring and complex cable solutions.
+Traditional multi-cable solutions can be complicated and space-consuming to implement and difficult or complicated to maintain.

 Single digital cable servo motors can be implemented and integrated with the latest digital servo drives and positioning technology.
-This can help speed and simplify this aspect of bending machine design, build and operation.
+This can help the speed and simplify this aspect of bending machine design, build, and operation.
 Single cable servo motors can also reduce associated costs and enhance overall system reliability as well as supporting digital feedback control.